 Former collegiate and professional football players have a unique understanding of the characteristics shared by athletes who succeed in the sport.
 They often have an ideal skill set for evaluating future NFL players.

-The Nunn-Wooten Scouting Fellowship, created by the NFL in January 2015, is designed to expose interested players to a career in professional scouting.
-The program will give participants a unique glimpse into player personnel by exposing them to various areas related to college and pro scouting.
+The Nunn-Wooten Scouting Fellowship, created by the NFL in January 2015, exposes interested former players to a career in professional scouting.
+The program will give participants a unique glimpse into player personnel by introducing them to various areas related to college and pro scouting.

 The NFL recognizes that its players bring a unique drive and passion to the game.
 Helping former players succeed after their playing careers end — whether they stay in football or follow another path — gives back to those who make the sport great and strengthens the game for future generations, ensuring that football remains a vibrant aspect of American culture.